-1. Due to management company
+1. Due from management company

 The Corporation has entered into an agreement with a management company for professional services to manage and operate the School (See Note E-1).
 All monies received by revenue, grants and revenue allocations are initially deposited with the Corporation.
 The Corporation retains funds in order to pay for management fees.
-As of June 30, 2020, the Corporation has an outstanding payable due to the management company in the amount \$113,446.
+As of June 30, 2022, the Corporation has an outstanding receivable due from the management company in the amount \$607,165.